YoussefSherif10/Spaces_Locator_MEAN_Stack/README.md

 I developed the whole front-end as an SPA using Angular framework and built the application in production and deployed it.
 In express, I used the angular built files as the main static files.

+# Authentication

+In traditional authentication, the client sends the credentials to the server.
+The server then queries the DB for to check these data is right.
+The server sends cookie to the browser and set up the session for that user

+ /image

+After the initial handshake, when the user requests a restricted resource, the server checks the session to see if that user is authenticated to get that resource then, sends it.

+ /image

+The traditional approach is not a neat fit in the MEAN stack as node and express don't maintain sessions.
+Also, in SPA all the code is already sent to the browser.
+Instead of the traditional way, I used JSON web token (JWT) and a middleware (passport.js) to authenticate and manage sessions.

+JWT is a JSON object but encrypted so that it can only be understood by the application and the server.

 # Application in Action